chngr/chngr.github.io/index.md

 geometry in positive characteristic.

 ### Current Projects
-During the Spring of 2021, I am:
+During the Summer of 2021, I am:

-- leading an undergraduate seminar on [Origami](S2021.html); and
 - thinking about \\(q\\)-bic surfaces in positive characteristic!

 Recently, I also thought about negative curves in rational surfaces in positive